sakkarose/wazuh-provision/README.md

 ## Overview

-This forked "wazuh-docker" repository is aimed at provisioning with personal configurations (rules and active responses).
+This forked "wazuh-docker" repository is aimed at provisioning with personal configurations.

-Single-node only at the moment.
+Single-node deployment only at the moment.

 Current version: v4.11.1